AdobeDocs/campaign-web.de-DE/help/v8/landing-pages/create-lp.md

 >[!CAUTION]
 >
 >Landingpages, die über die Client-Konsole (Web-Formulare) erstellt wurden, können nicht in der Campaign Web-Benutzeroberfläche angezeigt oder bearbeitet werden.
-Weitere Informationen finden Sie in der [Dokumentation zur Campaign-Konsole](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html?lang=de){target="_blank"}.
+Weitere Informationen finden Sie in der [ zur Campaign-Konsole](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html?lang=de){target="_blank"}.

 <!--If you unpublish a landing page which is referenced in a message, the link to the landing page will be broken and an error page will be displayed.
 You cannot delete a published landing page.
 To delete it, you must first unpublish it.-->